vickris/chuck/README.md

 Chuck is a coding test to show some understanding of how to build a backend.
 It fetches jokes from the Chuck Norris Joke API.

 ## Brief
-We want you to build an application in Elixir that will: Display a list of jokes from the Chuck Norris API
+We want you to build an application in Elixir that will: Display a list of jokes from the Chuck Norris API that:

 - Allows a user to favourite jokes.
 - Allows a user to retrieve their favourite jokes.